MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSecurityScope.md

 ```

 ## DESCRIPTION
-The **Get-CMSecurityScope** cmdlet gets one or more security scopes in Microsoft System Center Configuration Manager.
+The **Get-CMSecurityScope** cmdlet gets one or more security scopes in Configuration Manager.
 You can get a security scope by its name or ID.
 If you don't provide any parameters, all security scopes are returned.